jpnorton2200/jnorton6-project3/README.md

 Part 3: Reporting and Logging (20 pts)
 Create the following documents for your submission.
-1. A readme.pdf document that includes
-(a)	Your name, class, an explanation of how to run your program, a brief description of the pieces of your assignment, any notes, and identification of resources used.
-(b)	Test cases that you used to test your program.
-Include: A description of what is being tested; the input; the expected output; the actual output; and any known problems of your program, which will help you earn partial credit.
-(c)	Any resources you used for this assignment.
-(d)	Challenges you faced and whether you overcame them.
-(e)	Approximately how much time you think you spent on the project.
-(f)	Documentation of functionality, bugs, etc. of your final submitted version.
-(g)	Embed any screenshots you took in the readme.pdf with a brief description. (h) Any other miscellaneous notes.

 2. Documentation of the versioning of your code as a separate pdf or doc file (call it logs.pdf or logs.doc).
 It is recommended that you use git source version control with a private repository.
 You may use any method available to you for hosting a private git repository, such as github, gitlab, or self-hosted.
 For example if you use github, create a directory called {USERNAME}-project3/.
 Initialize the repository with your (working) project2.S file, renamed as project3.S.
 Use a descriptive commit message (e.g. “import previous files").
 As you code, you should save your work frequently by committing significant iterations in this repository.
 By the time you finalize your source code, I would like you to take a screenshot of the commit logs in your repository.
-3. A source code file containing your implementation of Part 1 (no need for source code for part 2, just the screenshot and reported test cases).
-This file should be capable of running in QtRVSim and of using the provided string inputs in your readme file to reproduce your work.

 Submission Instructions
 Please submit into Canvas a single compressed file (zip or tar) named {USERNAME}-project3 that contains one directory that contains your readme.pdf, your source code, and your logs.
 Your USERNAME should just be your UCCS username (email address without the @uccs.edu part).